Self-hosted deployment

 make start

-If using Docker images directly:
+If you run images directly:

 docker compose pull